magepages/mpdocs/docs/mass-product-actions/index.md

 - Admin can perform **Update Up-sell Products** for one or multiple order by clicking on **order ID**
 - In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
-- Or click **Select All on This Page**, the system will select all orders displayed on the grid.
+  - Click **Select All on This Page**, the system will select all orders displayed on the grid.

 ![Imgur](https://i.imgur.com/m6rKuvN.png)

-- After selecting the order, Admin click **Action** and select **Update Up-sell Products**.
+After selecting the order, Admin click **Action** and select **Update Up-sell Products**.
 The system will display popup for admin to perform the action

 ![Imgur](https://i.imgur.com/grcvlY4.png)

-- Configuration to **display or delete Up-sell products**.
+Configuration to **display or delete Up-sell products**.

 - **Direction**: